Exortions/SkyBlock/README.md

 If you want to install this for yourself, and only yourself (Limited to a small group of friends) for a Minecraft server, you can do so with the following instructions.
 IF YOU ARE TRYING TO PROFIT OFF OF THIS PLUGIN, PLEASE BE WARNED THAT IT IS NOT LEGAL, AS THE GAME SKYBLOCK IS OWNED BY [HYPIXEL](https://hypixel.net/), AND THIS IS A FUN SIDE PROJECT THAT IS NOT MEANT TO BE FOR COMMERCIAL USE.
+1. Ensure that your server .jar is Spigot 1.16.3
-1. Download a release from the Releases section.
+2. Download a release from the Releases section.
-2. Move the downloaded JAR into your server plugins folder `C:/Users/Username/Folder/Server/plugins`
+3. Move the downloaded JAR into your server plugins folder `MainServerFolder/plugins`
-4. Stop and start your server again.
+4. Restart your server.
-4. Log onto the server!
+5. Log onto the server!
 Bam!
 You now have SkyBlock running on your private server.
 <!-- FEATURES -->
 ## Features